Democrats eye new $1 billion effort to crack down on Big Tech in sprawling economic package

 The new spending could represent a roughly 30 percent increase in the commission’s total projected appropriations over the next decade — money that could add more legal firepower to an agency whose resources are badly outmatched by many of the companies it regulates.

 Democrats announced their plan as part of a broader effort to craft a roughly $3.5 trillion economic package that encompasses President Biden’s fuller economic agenda.
-Party lawmakers envision the package as a sweeping overhaul to the country’s health care, education and tax laws, fulfilling promises they made during the 2020 election.
+Party lawmakers envision the package as a sweeping overhaul of the country’s health care, education and tax laws, fulfilling promises they made during the 2020 elections.

 Once the total spending plan is finalized, Democrats hope to pass it using a legislative maneuver known as reconciliation.
 The move allows the measure to be enacted without risk of a Republican filibuster in the narrowly divided Senate, provided that Democrats stay united in their cause.